How a Psychiatric Service Dog Can Help With Depression

 A service animal is specifically trained to help a person who lives with a disability.
 They can help people with different conditions like blindness, deafness, or epilepsy.
-These animals may perform tasks like pulling a wheelchair or providing balance when walking.1,2
+These working dogs may perform tasks like pulling a wheelchair or providing balance when walking.1,2

-Service animals can also be beneficial for people who have depression.
-Animals who help people with mental health conditions are called psychiatric service animals.
-Learning about the different types of services animals, how to qualify for a service dog if you have depression, and what tasks they may be able to help with can help you understand if a psychiatric service dog is right for you.
+Service dogs can also be beneficial for people who have depression.
+Animals that help people with mental health conditions are called psychiatric service animals.
+Learning about the different types of specifically trained services animals can help you decide if one is right for you.
+It is helpful to know how to qualify for a service dog if you have depression, and what tasks they can do to help.

-It’s easy to confuse the different types of service animals.
-There are specific differences between a psychiatric service animal, an emotional support animal, and a therapy animal.
+It’s easy to confuse the different types of support animals.
+There are specific differences between a psychiatric service dog, an emotional support animal, and a therapy animal.

 Psychiatric service animal

-A psychiatric service animal is trained specifically for people who have a mental health condition such as:3
+A psychiatric service dog is trained specifically for people who have a mental health condition such as:3

 - Post-traumatic stress disorder (PTSD)